a1pat/Disaster-Pipeline/README.md

 ## Data<a name="data"></a> ##
 The curated data set used in this project was provided by [Figure Eight Inc](https://www.figure-eight.com) through [Udacity](http://www.udacity.com).
-The data consists of almost thirty thousand messages.
-Each message is labeled as belonging (or not) to each of thirty six categories.
+The data consists of almost thirty-thousand messages.
+Each message is labeled as belonging (or not) to each of thirty-six categories.

 ## Modeling Details<a name="modeling_details"></a> ##